yYorky/FootballVideoAnalyst/README.md

 - [Google Gemini](https://ai.google.dev/) for the advanced AI model
 - [Streamlit](https://streamlit.io/) for the web application framework
 - [Github](https://github.com/) for the Copilot to allow me to vibecode directly with agents

+## Contact

+For issues, questions, or suggestions, please open an issue on the [GitHub repository issues page](https://github.com/yYorky/FootballVideoAnalyst/issues).